RLPR: Radar-to-LiDAR Place Recognition via Two-Stage Asymmetric Cross-Modal Alignment for Autonomous Driving: Introduction

-In summary, our main contributions are as follows: \begin{itemize} \item We propose RLPR, a radar-to-LiDAR place recognition framework compatible with heterogeneous radar types. \item We introduce a two-stage asymmetric cross-modal alignment strategy to harmonize LiDAR and radar features while minimizing the sacrifice of unimodal discriminability. \item Extensive evaluations across four datasets demonstrate that RLPR achieves accurate and generalizable R2L place recognition, while exhibiting significant robustness in adverse weather conditions. \end{itemize}
+In summary, our main contributions are as follows: \begin{itemize} \item We propose RLPR, a R2L place recognition framework that leverages shared spatial structures to achieve compatibility across common radar types in autonomous driving (see~\secref{sec:network_architecture}), ranging from scanning radars to 3D and 4D phased-array variants. \item We conduct a systematic investigation into R2L cross-modal alignment, leading to a principled two-stage asymmetric alignment strategy to bridge the sensor-specific modality gap. \item Extensive evaluations across five datasets demonstrate that RLPR achieves accurate and generalizable R2L place recognition, while exhibiting significant robustness in adverse weather conditions. \end{itemize}